omshikhare2598/pacman_reinforcement/README.md

-# Temporal Diffrence Learning - Reinforment Learning
+# QLearning - Reinforment Learning
 ## Pacman Small-Grid
 #### Note this project is performed on Python2.